Last Updated On

 What if I have COVID-19 and have been self-quarantined, and I’m concerned about alcohol withdrawal?

-Without a treatment plan and without access to alcohol, many people who struggle with alcohol misuse are at risk of going into withdrawal.
+Without treatment and access to alcohol, many people who struggle with alcohol misuse risk going into withdrawal.
 Mild to moderate symptoms can include headaches, nausea, vomiting, sweating, and tremors.

-Ria Health’s medical team has broad experience assisting people with mild withdrawal symptoms related to alcohol misuse, and can provide care plans that will help manage mild forms of withdrawal.
+Ria Health’s medical team has broad experience assisting people with mild withdrawal symptoms related to alcohol misuse.
+We can provide care plans that will help manage mild forms of withdrawal.

-If you are experiencing more severe symptoms—which can include hallucinations, seizures, and delirium tremens—these could become fatal and we recommend that you call 911 or go to the nearest hospital.
+If you are experiencing more severe symptoms—which can include hallucinations, seizures, and delirium tremens—these could become fatal.
+We recommend that you call 911 or go to the nearest hospital.

 If you’re not a Ria member and would like to be, call us at 800-504-5360, or visit us at riahealth.com.